judy12345/Yuwei.github.io/_pages/about.md

 Personal
 ====
 I enjoy many different kinds of sports including running, basketball, ping-pong and tennis.
-During my undergrad, I got several champions in 400m, 400m hurdles and 4*400m relay races at the University's sports meetings.
+During my undergrad, I got several champions in 400m, 400m hurdles and 4*400m relay races at the univeristy sports meet.

 Now my goal is to bulk up ~~and hopefully get a certificate of personal trainer~~.
 Let's see what will happen 5 years later :)